What is psikat?

 Parameter Description

-A (Attack) Time for the envelope to rise from zero to full level after a note is triggered
+A (Attack) Time to rise from zero to full level, 0–3 s

-D (Decay) Time for the envelope to fall from full level to the sustain level
+D (Decay) Time to fall from full level to sustain, 0–3 s

-S (Sustain) Level the envelope holds at while the note is held
+S (Sustain) Level held while the note is held

-R (Release) Time for the envelope to fall from the sustain level to zero after the note is released
+R (Release) Time to fall to zero after the note is released, 0–3 s

 LFO